(DISCLAIMER: WeBoost sent me a free WeBoost Drive 4G-X for this review. All opinions are my own.)

 Another option is to buy a magnetic antenna, but my van’s roof is made of fiberglass so that won’t work for me.

 I first tested out the WeBoost Drive 4G-X at one of my favorite hot springs resort in California that’s notorious for bad cell phone signal.
 Usually, my phone alternates between one tiny bar and no bars at all.
-This means I get sporadic cell phone signal, the perfect place to test the WeBoost.
+This means I get sporadic cell phone signal, the perfect place to test the WeBoost RV cell phone booster.

 I set up the WeBoost, turned it on, and within minutes my cell phone registered a stronger signal!
 My phone texted, downloaded email and surfed the internet.
 It even worked as a hotspot linked to my computer, albeit a slow hotspot.
 But better than nothing!

-My first attempt at using the WeBoost was an impressive one indeed.
+My first attempt at using the WeBoost cell booster for RV was an impressive one indeed.

 My third attempt was in the Tahoe National Forest when my phone showed no signal at all.
-When I turned on the WeBoost cellular signal booster, I had a couple of bars and LTE signal.
+When I turned on the WeBoost cell booster for RV, I had a couple of bars and LTE signal.

 What an amazing device.